Chart Color Schemes

 Household Composition

-Plympton features high concentrations of group households and lone person households, with a fairly typical median household size
+Plympton features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 61.7% of all households, including 25.4% couples with children, 26.0% couples without children, and 8.5% single parent families.
-Non-family households account for the remaining 38.3%, with lone person households at 31.8% and group households comprising 6.5% of the total.
-The median household size is 2.3 people, which aligns with the Greater Adelaide average.
+Family households make up 61.7% of all households, including 25.4% couples with children, 26.0% couples without children, and 8.5% single parent families.
+Non-family households account for 38.3%, with lone person households at 31.8% and group households comprising 6.5%.
+The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households